-We have audited the financial statements of Dangme Rural Bank Limited, which comprise the statement of financial position as at 31 December 2020, income statement, statement of changes in equity, and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Dangme Rural Bank Limited, which comprise the statement of financial position as at 31 December 2021, statement of profit or loss and other comprehensive income, statement of changes in equity, and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements give a true and fair view of the financial position of Dangme Rural Bank Limited as at 31 December 2020, its financial performance and cash flows for the year ended in accordance with International Financial Reporting Standards (IFRS) and in compliance with the Company's Act 2019 (Act 992) and Specialised Deposit-Taking Institutions Act 2016 (Act 930).
+In our opinion, the accompanying financial statements give a true and fair view of the financial position of Dangme Rural Bank Limited as at 31 December 2021, its financial performance and cash flows for the year ended in accordance with International Financial Reporting Standards (IFRS) and in compliance with the Company's Act 2019 (Act 992) and Specialised Deposit-Taking Institutions Act 2016 (Act 930).